 If the value is required in another denomination, the best approach is to then convert the resultant net present value (in USD in the example above) to the required currency using the spot rate at the date of the valuation.
 This is often required for financial reporting requirements (however, we note that further specific considerations should be made when determining a valuation for financial reporting requirements).
 As a valuer, it’s important to be mindful that different valuation purposes may have different approaches.

 In some instances, cash flow projections (or DCF models) exist where cash flows have already been converted into a particular currency.
 In this situation, it is best to convert the cash flows back (i.e. “unwind” the approach initially utilized to convert the cash flows) and then convert the cash flows into the required currency yourself (where required).
 It is important that this step is undertaken, as relying on the conversions of others can sometimes cause issues, due to the disparity between the discount rate and cash flows.
 Also, in many instances, the conversion would have been made using the spot rate on a particular date, and often bears no correlation to the rate prevailing on the valuation date.

 Currency conversions can have a significant impact on valuation outcomes and should be carefully considered.
 It is important that there is consistency between the cash flows and the discount rate and that all model inputs are sourced at the relevant valuation date.

 There are a number of other potential issues relating to the construction of the discount rate, particularly when dealing with developing jurisdictions and capturing the risk related to local (non-dominant) currency cash flows.
 This is why it is important to seek proper advice around these calculations and rates.

-At Crowe Horwath, we are here to assist with your valuation requirements and look forward to being of service.
+At Findex, we are here to assist with your valuation requirements and look forward to being of service.
 For more information or assistance with DCFs please contact your corporate finance adviser.